CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-group-project-video.md

 ## Finding and Working in a Group

 You may work with anyone in the class you like.
 Your group should have 4-5 members.
 Groups of other sizes will not be possible.
-You should have a group identified by the  If you are not in a group by this time you must inform the instructor and you will be matched with a group during class time.
+You should have a group identified by the Proposal/Group due date.
+If you are not in a group by this time you must inform the instructor and you will be matched with a group during class time.

 Working in a group can be challenging.
 It is your responsibility that you stay in contact with your group and keep them informed of your availability and progress on tasks.